Presentation: Child with developmental delay or intellectual disability

 - Decide which of the panels best suits the needs of your patient or family.
 For developmental conditions there are a number of available panels, including:

-- R377 Intellectual disability (microarray only): This should be considered if you only want to investigate chromosomal causes, which will require a microarray;
+- R377 Intellectual disability – microarray only: This should be considered if you only want to investigate chromosomal causes, which will require a microarray;

-- R29 Intellectual disability: This should be considered if you want to investigate chromosomal and single-gene causes of developmental delay or intellectual disability (the test is a whole genome sequencing (WGS) panel of all genes known to cause intellectual disability); and
+- R29 Intellectual disability: This should be considered if you want to investigate chromosomal and single-gene causes of developmental delay or intellectual disability (the test is a whole genome sequencing (WGS) panel of many genes known to cause intellectual disability); and

 - For tests that are undertaken using WGS, including R29 and R27, you will need to: